 You won't be alone on Black Lake — it's one of the best fishing lakes in New York state.
 Anglers head to this quiet spot in all types of weather, hoping to hook a perch, crappie, bass, or bluegill.
 Let's be honest, they'd be happy to catch just about anything!

 Located in upstate New York, about two hours north of Syracuse, Black Lake is a freshwater lake formed by glaciers many, many years ago.

 Not an angler?
 No worries.
-The area surrounding the lake boasts plenty of other entertainment options.
+The area surrounding the lake boasts plenty of other entertainment options, including many fun things to do for families.
 Shop in the local stores, grab a bite at a local restaurant, or jump in for a swim.
 You can even book a round of mini golf with the kids.